Asian Pacific American Systemwide Alliance (APASA)

 • Develop a shared understanding of the connections between AAPI histories and racial dynamics in the US, particularly in regards to white supremacy and anti-Blackness, to recognize and challenge anti-Blackness within and beyond AAPI communities.

-• Create spaces for the AAPI community to actively engage in anti-racist work and hold our leadership and membership accountable to active community engagement.
-We commit to being thoughtful, reflective, willing to grow as well as being willing to recognize both our collective and individual positionality and intersectionality in how we show up to and follow through with community-based anti-racist work.
+• Create spaces for the AAPI community to actively engage in anti-racist work and hold our leadership and membership accountable for active community engagement.
+We commit to being thoughtful, reflective, and willing to grow as well as being willing to recognize both our collective and individual positionality and intersectionality in how we show up to and follow through with community-based anti-racist work.

 We commit to: